Phuker/docker-compose-all/Readme.md

 A very simple Docker cluster management tool, recursively search and control all Docker Compose projects in a directory.

 positional arguments:
-    DIR         A directory which contains docker-compose projects
+    DIR         A directory which contains Docker Compose projects

 optional arguments:
     -h, --help  show this help message and exit